-4.2.2.
+4.3.2.
 Crash Component

-1. ADVANCE Upgrade.
-The Automated Dashboards for Visualization Analysis and Coordinated Enforcement (ADVANCE) has become obsolescent since its creation.
+- 1. ADVANCE Upgrade.
+Due to expanded needs of the system and significant improvements technology, The Automated Dashboards for Visualization Analysis and Coordinated Enforcement (ADVANCE) is in dire need of expansion in the form of a refactoring (and in some cases) a rewrite of the core software.
 There are several known innovations that need to be incorporated into it, such as portal-based hotspots, improved portal based user created filters and location filtering.
+Additionally, the technical landscape has changed to a degree that an entirely new underlying framework should be implemented to serve as a firm foundation for ADVANCE in the coming years.

-- Progress: This project started out with a complete systems analysis and requirements development to assure that the development is optimized.
-These requirements are currently being converted into preliminary designs, and development is ongoing. - 2.
+Progress: This project started out with a complete systems analysis and requirements development to assure that the development is optimized.
+These requirements were converted into preliminary designs, and the major part of the development is completed, and ADVANCE is now a functional product.
+The aforementioned improvements and re-founding is currently nearing a completion phase of the initial development, which includes a - 2.
 MapClick Implementation.
 This project will finalize the infrastructure and provide training to support MapClick for improved crash location capability.
 The most pressing need is to modify MapClick so that is can use the newly completed ALDOT eGIS line work.
 This is essential so that officers can obtain all required location data (coordinates, node numbers, link numbers, road names, road codes and milepoints) by a single click on a map available in the officer's vehicle.
 This will also result in the full implementation of a safety location portal for obtaining MapClick data and related information.
 Reporting officers use their existing GPS (available in most units) to obtain the general location of the crash (or any other event or object) on the map.
 The map is then expanded so that a precise location can be selected.
-Clicking on that spot on the map puts all of the data into the record - the recording officer might check this data for general reasonableness, but is generally not required to enter any other data into the record.
+Clicking on that spot on the map puts all of the data into the record - the recording officer might check this data for general reasonableness but is generally not required to enter any other data into the record.
 This system is being used by all ALEA officers and about 20% of the local police reporting agencies.
 It is essential that additional training be performed to get the remainder of agencies aboard.
 Note: As long as the same maps are used to generate GIS outputs as are used in the underlying MapClick data collection perfect accuracy (which is impossible to attain in any event) is not required.
 Thus, it is not necessary for perfect maps to be generated in order for this system to work very effectively.
 It is, however, necessary that all of the layers of data be present, because if this system does not generate all of the required data it will not be accepted by the law enforcement community, and this will be detrimental to its use becoming universal.
+Given the longevity of this project, and the feedback received related to its use as in important potential tool in improving locations for items not only related to crashes, this project has the additional goal of investigating the feasibility and possible implementation details of a more comprehensive concept of MapClick to provide even wider record support and an overall better location toolkit for other traffic safety records in Alabama.